 Oftentimes partners argue or have actually gotten into fights over whose turn it is to be the grim reaper.
 One cop said he’d rather be in a gunfight than deliver another one.

 Bottom Line: cops really do care – very much.
-The cops who've attended my police academy programs hope to prevent the anguish of even one more death notification – or the haunting torment suffered by crime survivors.
+The cops who've attended my police academy classes hope to prevent the anguish of even one more death notification – or the haunting torment suffered by crime survivors.

 of the 9-11 terrorist attacks, the COPS funding was diverted to anti-terrorism.
 So I helped the Michigan State Police teach access control to security personnel for hospitals, casinos, shopping malls, government agencies, and Ford Motor's executive bodyguards - former CIA, FBI, and Secret Service agents.